+If so, we encourage you to nominate them for an ASHA Award!
 At our core is a belief that the involvement of individuals with diverse perspectives, lived experiences, and professional lenses creates a stronger, healthier school community.
-As such, ASHA encourages the recognition of school health professionals and champions from different backgrounds and with different perspectives.
-We invite nominations in the spirit of inclusivity where all forms of diversity are seen as valuable.
+We welcome nominations from all diverse backgrounds and perspectives.

 William A. Howe Award